Canon 1200D vs 60D

 Body comparison: Canon 1200D vs 60D

 The physical size and weight of the Canon 1200D and the Canon 60D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1200D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably larger (18 percent) than the Canon 1200D.
 Moreover, the 60D is substantially heavier (57 percent) than the 1200D.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the 1200D does not feature any corresponding weather-sealing.